 Note: If you are eligible to claim it must be initiated within 12 months of the disease diagnosis.

-If you were the dependant of a sufferer who has since died, you may be able to claim compensation but it must be within 12 months of their death.
+Being the dependant of a sufferer who has since died, you may be able to claim mesothelioma compensation.
+But, it must take place within 12 months of their death.
 Contact Barrow Industrial Injuries Disablement Benefit Centre for further information (see below).

 To claim through the Mesothelioma payment scheme all of the following must apply: